ericmeyer1/buzzline-01-meyer/README.md

-# buzzline-01-case
+# buzzline-01-meyer

 ![Python 3.11](https://img.shields.io/badge/Python-3.11-blue?logo=python&logoColor=white)

 This project introduces streaming data.
-The Python language includes generators - we'll use this feature to generate some streaming buzzline messages.
+The Python language includes generators - we'll use this feature to generate some streaming **manufacturing log messages**.
 As the code runs, it will continuously update the log file.
-We'll use a consumer to monitor the log file and alert us when a special message is detected.
+We'll use a consumer to monitor the log file and **alert us when errors or warnings are detected**.

+---

 ## Task 1.
 Set Up Your Machine & Sign up for GitHub